durffy/UMLHero/Design/UseCases.md

 - The type of behavior needs to be changed.
 Navigate to the class and change the type(i.e. int, string, array, etc)
 - The public/private flag needs to be changed for a behavior.
 Navigate to the class and change the private/public flag
 - the name of a behavior needs to be modified to describe the behavior better.
 Navigate to the class and change the name of the class

+## Title: Delete Behaviors
+Actor: Designer
+Senario: A behavior is no longer needed for a class.
+Navigate to the classs and remove the behavior